romainvg/OCRP6/README.md

 Coinpaign is a Python Remote Administration Tool With GUI | https://coinpaign.com/

 This program can be used by individuals & professionals to connect to a computer via the Internet or across a local network remotely.
 This tool is based on the server and client technology.
-The server(Controled) part runs on a controlled computer and receives commands from the client(Controler), which is installed on the remote host.
+The server(Controled) part runs on a controlled computer and receives commands from the client(Controler).

 # Functions :